JAPANESE BOMBING RAID

 A dog fight persisted for 10 minutes above the Torres Straits.
 Morrissey shot down a Zero in flames when he fired on it from 200 yards.
 The Kittyhawks of 2nd Lts.
 Burtnette and Andrews were both riddled by machine gun fire.
 They both returned to Horn Island.

 2nd Lt.
 House fired at a Zero which rolled away sharply trailing smoke.
 He followed the Zero, but then his guns jammed due to the "G forces of his sharp turn.
-Another Zero started to attack Morrissey and House, despite his lack of guns, deliberatly drove his right wingtip into the Zeros cockpit.
+Another Zero started to attack Morrissey and House, despite his lack of guns, deliberately drove his right wingtip into the Zeros cockpit.
 This tore away three feet of his wingtip.
 House witnessed the Zero spiral away towards the sea.

 2nd Lt.
 Wilson